 If you would like to have the freedom to wander around the island whenever you want, then you should rent a car.
 As the three port towns of Gaios, Lakka, and Loggos are full of yachts, sailboats, and inflatables, you can also rent a little motorboat (you don’t need a skipper’s license).

 Finally, you can make use of the 5 taxis that are working on Paxos.
-It is best to discuss in advance the cost and book them if you will need them in the near future.
+It is best to discuss the cost in advance and book them if you will need them soon.

 Taxi owners’ numbers: